greentfrapp/project-asimov/guide_definitions.md

 See the [AIEthics section](../about_ai/) for a more detailed look at what makes modern AI different from previous technologies.

 <p class="emph">
 	TL;DR - For the remainder of this guide, ethics of artificial intelligence (AI ethics) refers to the study of how AIS affect, promote and violate human moral ideals, including justice, autonomy and privacy.
+Despite AIS being the subject, we note that current AIS are still created, deployed and maintained by humans.
 </p>

 <div style="margin-left: auto; margin-right: auto; width:500px;">